PotHix/pothix.github.com/content/post/stats-apr-2017.md

 ### Words written and errors

 I'm using [Grammarly](https://grammarly.com) to improve my English and track the amount of words and errors when I'm writting.
-Unfortunately, they only send weekly emails, I don't know if I will keep these metrics because it take some time to build it.
+Unfortunately, they only send weekly emails, so I don't know if I will keep these metrics because it take some time to build it.
+Here is an example of the data sent via email:

+[![Example data of grammarly weekly](/images/stats/2017/apr/grammarly.png "Example data of grammarly weekly")](/images/stats/2017/apr/grammarly.png "")

 Anyways, here are my stats for this month:

-[![Example data of grammarly weekly](/images/stats/2017/apr/grammarly.png "Example data of grammarly weekly")](/images/stats/2017/apr/grammarly.png "")

 + **37844** words written
 + **168** corrections made